AsyrafKZ/FHIR-CS-SMART-Local/README.md

 # Project Info

-- C# .Net Core CLI
+- C# .Net Core CLI.
 - Access a SMART FHIR Server
 - Use a local web server for redirection